Practical tips and tools for growing a business

 3. Correct language without grammatical and spelling errors

 Language errors in any text published by the company lowers its value in the eyes of the customer.
-Even if your clients are not teachers of the Latvian language, overwriting or obvious grammatical errors give the impression that an insufficient amount of work has been invested in the creation of the text and indicate carelessness.
+Even if your clients are not teachers of the Latvian language, rewriting or obvious grammatical errors give the impression that an insufficient amount of work has been invested in the creation of the text and indicate carelessness.
 Before publishing any text, it is helpful to have a couple of people proofread the text, who might spot errors that the author may not have noticed.
 If the main language of the website or social network is another language, for example English, it is also worth checking the created article with Grammarly - an application that marks and corrects spelling, punctuation and even style mistakes in the text.

 4. Creating a professional email address